demoraescosta/hxdmp/README.md

 ## Simple binary file reader written in C

-This project is simple enough that the makefile included with it should be enough to build it for any platform.
+This project is simple enough that the makefile included with it should be enough to build for any platform.

 ### Building